 The Court has been involved in the development of a number of programs including the Juvenile Court Precinct Liaison Initiative (JCPL) and the School Based Probation Liaison (SBPL).
+These initiatives are discussed above with documents included in Appendix 10.
 As with other initiatives, care must be taken to evaluate the effects of these programs to determine their effectiveness.
 The Court continues to work closely with JDAI to seek alternatives.

-(e) Within nine months of the Effective Date, JCMSC shall develop and implement a process to statistically review all transfer recommendations.
+- 3. DMC Reduction: Evaluation and Tools - (e) Within nine months of the Effective Date, JCMSC shall develop and implement a process to statistically review all transfer recommendations.
 The objective measure and the Transfer Hearing bench card (referenced in the due process section above) shall be evaluated to determine if there are any patterns contributing to DMC in transfer recommendations, identify the departments and particular decision-makers contributing to DMC in transfer recommendations, and develop an action plan for eliminating the pattern and reducing the factors contributing to DMC in transfer recommendations.
 (MoA p.
 25)